 Recruit is all about hiring the best employees for the job.
 No matter what type of industry you are in, your small business deserves to hire skilled, talented and hardworking employees who can do the job assigned to them.
 It all boils down to using an effective recruitment strategy that will help you pick from a pool of applicants.

 Having market intelligence as well as a good understanding of where your organisation sits in relation to the market is essential when considering how to reward your employees.
-This will enable you to recruit new employees at the right salary and ensure you are rewarding your existing employees appropriately in order to retain your key talent.
+This will enable you to recruit new team members at the right salary and ensure you are rewarding your existing team appropriately in order to retain employees.

 A reward strategy helps you determine the right reward programmes for the strategic direction of your business and your unique work culture.
 A number of research studies have shown that organisations with a defined reward strategy and engaged employees have higher levels of financial performance.